MarwaNair/MarwaNair/README.md

-- 👋 Hi, I’m @MarwaNair.
-I’m a CS student at ESI Algiers.
+- 👋 Hi, I’m @MarwaNair, a CS student at ESI Algiers.

 <!---
 MarwaNair/MarwaNair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.